DeepPatelCyber/ActiveDirectoryLab/README.md

 - Now with the domain controller being installed and being a fully operational virtual machine, we can now configure and add new roles and features to support the lab diagram and enterprise environment.
 - the first step is to configure the internal network adapter, to provide interconnectivity in the network.
-- within windows server, open change adapter options
+- within Windows server, open change adapter options

 <p align="center">